Bothrops asper: Distribution

-It is found on the Gulf - Atlantic versant of eastern Mexico as far north as the state of Tamaulipas, southward through the entire Yucatan Peninsula extending into Central America, including Guatemala, Belize, Honduras, Nicaragua, Costa Rica and Panama.
+It is found on the Gulf - Atlantic versant of eastern Mexico as far north as the state of Tamaulipas, southward through the entire Yucatán Peninsula extending into Central America, including Guatemala, Belize, Honduras, Nicaragua, Costa Rica and Panama.
 An isolated population occurs in southeastern Chiapas (Mexico) and southwestern Guatemala.
 In northern South America, it is found in Colombia, Ecuador, Guyana and Venezuela.
 The type locality given is "Obispo, on the Isthmus of Darien" (Panama).

 This is mostly a lowland species that, in Mexico and Central America, occurs from about sea level to 1200 to 1300 m altitude.
 In South America, it apparently ranges to considerably higher elevations: up to 2500 m in Venezuela and at least 2640 m in Colombia according to herpetologist Lancini.

 According to Campbell and Lamar (2004), its range in Ecuador extends as far south along the Pacific coast as El Oro Province and the Vilcabamba area of the Río Catamayo Valley.
 This species is reported to occur from seven (Bolívar, Carchi, Chimborazo, Esmeraldas, Guayas, Los Ríos and Pichincha) of the fourteen provinces along the Pacific slope of Ecuador.
 There are even a few records from northern coastal Peru, with these snakes being reported in the Tumbes Region.
 It is also known from the island of Gorgona off the Pacific coast of Colombia.